 Bonus component: The one-sentence pitch

 Let’s say you’re at a dinner party and one of the guests asks you, “So, what do you do?”
 Can you answer in one sentence so that they understand your company?

 Being able to distill your company into one simple sentence is incredibly valuable.
 It helps you, as an entrepreneur, focus on exactly what you do and who you’re doing it for.
 It also helps you clearly market your business.
 A simple headline at the top of your website or brochures will communicate the core essence of your company and generate interest in learning more about what you do.

-There are certainly other components you can include in your pitch, but these 7 are really the “must-have” pieces of an elevator pitch, whether it’s written down or delivered as an executive summary.
+There are certainly other components you can include in your pitch, but these seven are really the “must-have” pieces of an elevator pitch, whether it’s written down as an executive summary or literally delivered as a verbal pitch in an elevator.
 If I’ve missed anything that you think is critical to include, please let me know in the comments.